Professional third-party research funding management

-The ProFund programme aims to ensure young researchers are familiar with the procedures involved in applying for third-party funding.
+The FAUprofund programme aims to ensure young researchers are familiar with the procedures involved in applying for third-party funding.

-We provide support in this important area while the programme provides you with the opportunity to participate in targeted continuing education courses designed to further your research career.
+We at FAU are here to help, and this programme gives you the opportunity to participate in targeted professional development designed to further your research career.

-ProFund is aimed at young researchers from all FAU faculties, in particular postdoctoral researchers, habilitation candidates and junior professors.
+FAUprofund is aimed at young researchers at FAU, in particular postdoctoral researchers, habilitation candidates and junior professors.

 - Module 1 – Funding providers

 - Module 3 – Management and leadership

 You can register to take part in the individual seminars at the Graduate Centre (German) and apply for the certificate after completing the programme.